• Recent Posts

 There are three main requirements to qualify for UC benefits in Pennsylvania.
 Notice these are requirements for workers who already have met the financial criteria for unemployment compensation.

 1) You must register with the Pennsylvania Career Link website.
-Click her to visit the website you must use to register.
 Once you are at the PA Career Link website click on “new user” and select “individual seeking services”.
 Follow the instructions and create your personal Keystone ID and password.
 If you already have a keystone ID and password, login and go to your homepage.
 Click on “base record” and select “edit”.
 Ensure your profile has your social security number and update all other relevant information.

 2) Carry out an active search for work after the second consecutive week you are unemployed.